needle-mirror/com.unity.game.foundation/Documentation~/Tutorials/04-PlayingWithRuntimeCurrency.md

 ### Changing the balance

-Getting the balance is fine, but now I want to play with it.
+We just learned how to get the balance amount, now let's see how we can make changes to it as well.

 The [WalletManager] exposes a simple API to change the balance of a currency.
-We'll see here the most straighforward method of its API.
+We'll see here the most straightforward method of its API.
 Go back to your `OnInitSucceeded` method and append the following lines:

 ```cs